Use the PDF version for a print copy.

 Family law is very complex.
 If you can, it is extremely important that you hire a lawyer to ensure that your rights are protected.
 If you can’t hire a lawyer for your entire trial, you should consider consulting a lawyer for specific issues.

-You can get referrals to a lawyer from the Law Society Referral Service at the Law Society of Upper Canada at 1.800.268.8326 toll free or 416.947.3330.
+You can get referrals to a lawyer from the Law Society Referral Service at the Law Society of Ontario at 1.800.268.8326 toll free or 416.947.3330.
 The Referral Service will give you the name of a lawyer within or near your community.
 The lawyer will give you a free consultation of up to 30 minutes.

 You may qualify for legal assistance from the Legal Aid Ontario.
 You should know, however, that you must qualify financially in order to receive a certificate to hire a lawyer.
 Legal Aid Ontario also provides advice counsel at the family courthouses that may be able to give you some advice before you go to court.
 Legal Aid Ontario also provides duty counsel who may assist you on the days that you are scheduled to appear in court for case conferences or motions.
 Both advice and duty counsel will give you 20 minutes of free advice regardless of whether or not you are eligible for legal aid.
 However, they will not represent you in court at a trial, settlement conference or trial management conference.